Get Closer to Your HealthTech Buyers by Getting Rid of Technology Bias [Updated]

-Part of implementing this customer-centric, or buyer-centric, marketing approach requires B2B tech companies to remove bias about your own products from the messages you share in early stages of the buyer’s journey.
-But, eliminating this bias is easier said than done; it’s ingrained in the way you speak, write, and present your company to both internal and external audiences.
+That same customer focus needs to permeate the HealthTech industry.
+Being customer-centric requires you to remove bias about your own products from the messages you share in the early stages of the buyer’s journey.
+But, eliminating this bias is easier said than done.

 1. Don’t Assume Anything